pypy/pypy.org/posts/2022/12/pypy-alive.rst

 Acknowledgements
 =================

-Thanks to Saam Barati for great feedback on drafts of this post!
+Thanks to Saam Barati and Joshua Schmidt for great feedback on drafts of this post!